Company of the American Islands

 In 1635, France's Cardinal Richelieu charged François Fouquet, the head of a small group of his councilors, with revitalizing the less than dynamic Compagnie de Saint-Christophe in which the Cardinal was a shareholder.
 Fouquet did so, renaming the company, "Compagnie des Îles de l'Amérique".
 The company was charged with developing the islands of the Antilles, including converting their inhabitants to Catholicism.
-Pierre Bélain sieur d'Esnambuc, who had founded the Compagnie de Saint-Christophe, landed in Martinique in 1635, commencing France's colonization of that island.

-On 15 September 1635, Pierre Belain d'Esnambuc, French governor of the island of St. Kitts, landed in the harbour of St. Pierre with 150 French settlers after being driven off St. Kitts by the English.
+On 15 September 1635, Pierre Belain d'Esnambuc, French governor of the island of St. Kitts, landed in the harbour of St. Pierre, Martinique with 150 French settlers after being driven off St. Kitts by the English.
 D'Esnambuc claimed Martinique for the French King Louis XIII and the French "Compagnie des Îles de l'Amérique" (Company of the American Islands), and established the first European settlement at Fort Saint-Pierre (now St. Pierre) under governor Jean Dupont.
 D'Esnambuc died prematurely in 1636, leaving the company and Martinique in the hands of his nephew, Du Parquet.
-In 1637, His nephew Jacques Dyel du Parquet became governor of the island.
-Du Parquet proceeded to colonize Martinique, established the first settlement in Saint Lucia in 1643, and headed an expedition which established a French settlement in Grenada in 1649.
+In 1637, his nephew Jacques Dyel du Parquet became governor of the island.
+Du Parquet proceeded to colonize Martinique, established the first settlement in Saint Lucia in 1643, and headed an expedition that established a French settlement in Grenada in 1649.